 Training will be given before Authorising Officers are certified to sign any RIPA forms.
-A central register of all those individuals who have undergone training will be kept by the Solicitor to the Council.
+A central register of all those individuals who have undergone training will be kept by the RIPA Coordinator.

 Authorising Officers will also ensure that staff who report to them follow this guidance document and do not undertake or carry out any form of surveillance without first obtaining the relevant authorisations in compliance with this document.